LexisNexis Builds AI-Powered Legal Brief Analysis Tool Using AWS

 AWS Services Used

-Amazon Elasticsearch Service is a fully managed service that makes it easy for you to deploy, secure, and run Elasticsearch cost effectively at scale.
+Amazon OpenSearch Service is a fully managed service that makes it easy for you to deploy, secure, and run OpenSearch cost effectively at scale.
 You can build, monitor, and troubleshoot your applications using the tools you love, at the scale you need.

 Amazon Neptune is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
 The core of Amazon Neptune is a purpose-built, high-performance graph database engine optimized for storing billions of relationships and querying the graph with milliseconds latency.